 Dr. Erin Sayer is an Associate Professor of Practice and the Academic Advisor and Recruiter for Biochemistry working with Arts and Sciences students and a subset of our Agricultural Sciences and Natural Resources students.
 Dr. Sayer has been at the university since 2002.
 She spent over a decade as the Coordinator for Pre-Professional Advising and most recently was in the School of Biological Sciences before she joined Biochemistry.

 N208 Beadle Center

-Karlin Walmsley is an Academic Advisor for Biochemistry working with Agricultural Sciences and Natural Resources students.
-Karlin has been at the university since April, 2019.
-She spent three years as an academic athletic counselor at the University of Louisiana - Monroe before she joined Biochemistry at Nebraska.
+Taylor Hart is an Academic Advisor for Biochemistry working with College of Agricultural Sciences and Natural Resources (CASNR) students.
+Taylor has been at the university since May, 2016 and spent four years as a Recruitment Associate in the CASNR Dean’s Office before she joined Biochemistry at Nebraska.

 60B Filley Hall - East Campus